grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 The petiole policies will receive a list of endpoints, each of which may contain multiple addresses.
 They will create a pick_first child policy for each endpoint, to which they will pass a list containing a single endpoint with all of its addresses.
+(See below for more details on individual petiole policies.)

 Note that implementations should be careful to ensure that this change does not make error messages less useful when a pick fails.